projectcalico/calico/getting-started/windows-calico/cluster-roles.md

 ---
-title: Create cluster roles for Windows nodes
+title: Create kubeconfig for Windows nodes
-description: Configure cluster roles with correct permissions for Calico for Windows.
+description: Configure kubeconfig for Calico for Windows.
-canonical_url: '/getting-started/windows-calico/cluster-roles'
+canonical_url: '/getting-started/windows-calico/kubeconfig'
 ---

 ### Big picture

-Create cluster role for Windows nodes.
+Create kubeconfig for Windows nodes.

 ### How to